Corallus-Caninus/Rattus/README.md

 # Rattus
-A modal Mouse Key meant to entirely replace the mouse Currently tested on Linux (X11 only) may work on Windows
+A modal Mouse Key meant to entirely replace the mouse Currently tested on Linux (X11 only)

 *Keys:*